mlcommons/training_policies/CONTRIBUTING.md

     a. script to download pretrained checkpoint (or backbone)

-    b. scripts to convert pretrained checkpoint (or backbone) to other popular frameworks should be available
+    b. scripts to convert pretrained checkpoint (or backbone) to other popular frameworks must be available

 ### README

 1. brief description of problem, requirements, environment, preprocessing steps, training data, model, optimizer and target metric (description of the metric, target value, evaluation frequency, size of eval dataset).
 See [this](https://github.com/mlperf/training_policies/blob/master/training_rules.adoc#3-benchmarks) section from the rules

 2. Three summaries are expected.
     a.
-Section 1 of the readme should be a very high level description of the task, for a reader with zero background of machine learning.
+Section 1, Summary, of the readme should be a very high level description of the task, for a reader with zero background of machine learning.

     b.
 Following the high level description in section 1 should be a description for technical press, who have some machine learning context, so would be interested in more details.

     c.
-Section 4 should describe the problem to a machine learning practitioner, and also include a link to the paper describing that network.
+Section 4, Model, should describe the problem to a machine learning practitioner, and also include a link to the paper describing that network.